What are channels?

 Deleting a channel

 To remove a channel, select the Delete Channel menu option.
-In the mobile app, you can find this option in the channel details menu.
-In the web app, this is in the channel menu.
+In the mobile app, you can find this option in the message panel menu under the three dots.
+In the web app, this is in the channel panel menu.
 If you delete a channel with a phone number, that number becomes available for use in another channel.